pyjanitor-devs/pyjanitor/README.rst

 - Easily renaming individual columns
 - Coalesce multiple columns into a single column
 - Convert excel date (serial format) into a Python datetime format.
+- Expand a single column that has delimited, categorical values into dummy-encoded variables.

 apis
 ----